bavirneni/Bharath_challenge/README.md

 # Prerequisites
 1. Docker Desktop must be installed
 2. Need AWS acc key and ID with required Ec2 full access role attached
+3.  update the aws-cli/.aws/config and credentials file with right AWS user  details

 steps

-# Update aws cred file

-  update the aws-cli/.aws/config and credentials file with right AWS user  details

 1. Run the following commands

  ### Host the ansible contianer to run the configuration playbooks
     cd ansible-docker
     docker build -t ansible-container . ### it will create the ansible image